adafruit/Adafruit_Community_Code_of_Conduct/code-of-conduct.md

 ## Scope

 This Code of Conduct and the enforcement policies listed above apply to all official CircuitPython venues.
-This includes but is not limited to any official CircuitPython spaces, the entire Adafruit Discord server, and CircuitPython GitHub repositories under Adafruit.
-Examples of official CircuitPython spaces include (but are not limited to) things like meetups, audio chats on the Adafruit Discord, or interaction at a conference.
+This includes but is not limited to any official CircuitPython spaces (both public and private), the entire Adafruit Discord server, and CircuitPython GitHub repositories under Adafruit.
+Examples of official CircuitPython spaces include meet-ups, audio chats on the Adafruit Discord, or interaction at a conference.

 This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
+As a community member, you are representing our community, and are expected to behave accordingly.
 Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.

 ## Attribution